irakr/py-chat-server/README.md

 # Development tools used:
 * Programming language: python2
 * Target platforms: Windows NT, linux-x86_64.

+# Feature to be added in the future:
 * For data interchange between hosts: [Protocol Buffer](https://developers.google.com/protocol-buffers/) by Google.

 #                                           Keep calm and code on.